LJA-ICSI25/Cheat-Sheets/README.md

 # Instructions for Cat Game
+# Run the normal cat game. not the 100 question version
 Please just play the game, its more fun that way. <br>
 You must run powershell as administrator for it to work. <br>
 Any questions please email me <br>